 • Grant that user impersonation role for the management scope

-With Exchange 2010 it is possible to limit the delegate access to a group of users.
+With Exchange 2010 it is possible to limit the delegate access to a specific group of users.

 The following items are needed to set this up: